hexagontk/hexagon/port_http_server/README.md

 ### Routes

-URL trailing slash is ignored and discarded

-HTTP clients will be able to reuse the routes to create REST services clients.

-The main building block of a Spark application is a set of routes.
+The main building block of a Hexagon HTTP service is a set of routes.
 A route is made up of three simple pieces:

 * A **verb** (get, post, put, delete, head, trace, connect, options).
 It can also be `any`.
-* A **path** (/hello, /users/:name)
+* A **path** (/hello, /users/{name}).
+Paths must start with '/' and trailing slash is ignored.
-* A **callback** (request, response) -> { }
+* A **callback** code block.

 The Handler interface has a void return type.
-You use ctx.result() to set the response which will be returned to the user.
+You use `Call.send()` to set the response which will be returned to the user.

 Routes are matched in the order they are defined.
-The first route that matches the request is
+The first route that matches the request is invoked.
-invoked:

-    CODE
+Check the next snippet for usage examples:

+@sample port_http_server/src/test/kotlin/com/hexagonkt/http/server/PortHttpServerSamplesTest.kt:routesCreation

+HTTP clients will be able to reuse the routes to create REST services clients.

+#### Route groups

+Routes can be nested by calling the `path()` method, which takes a String prefix and gives you a scope to declare routes and filters (or nested paths).
+Ie:

+@sample port_http_server/src/test/kotlin/com/hexagonkt/http/server/PortHttpServerSamplesTest.kt:routeGroups

 #### Routers

 If you have a lot of routes, it can be helpful to group them into routers.

-#### Route groups

-This can be done by calling the path() method, which takes a String prefix and gives you a scope to declare routes (or mount routers) and filters (or nested paths) in:

-Note that path() prefixes your paths with / (if you don’t add it yourself).
-This means that path("api", ...) and path("/api", ...) are equivalent.
+You can create routers to mount a group of routes in different paths (allowing you to reuse them).
+Check this snippet:

+@sample port_http_server/src/test/kotlin/com/hexagonkt/http/server/PortHttpServerSamplesTest.kt:routers

 ### Callbacks

-HTTP request handling code block
+Callbacks are request's handling code that are bound to routes or filters.

 #### Call

 The Call object provides you with everything you need to handle a http-request.

-It contains the underlying servlet-request and servlet-response, and a bunch of getters and setters.
-The getters operate mostly on the request-object, while the setters operate exclusively on the response object.
+It contains the underlying request and response, and a bunch of utility methods to return results or read parameters.

+The methods are available directly from the callback (`Call` is the callback receiver).
+You can check the [API documentation] for the full list of methods.

+This sample code illustrates the usage:

+@sample port_http_server/src/test/kotlin/com/hexagonkt/http/server/PortHttpServerSamplesTest.kt:callbackCall

+[API documentation]: /port_http_server/com.hexagonkt.http.server/-call/

 #### Request

-Request information and functionality is provided by the request parameter:
+Request information and functionality is provided by the `request` parameter:

-    CODE
+@sample port_http_server/src/test/kotlin/com/hexagonkt/http/server/PortHttpServerSamplesTest.kt:callbackRequest

 #### Response

-Response information and functionality is provided by the response parameter:
+Response information and functionality is provided by the `response` parameter:

-    CODE

-#### Query Parameters
+@sample port_http_server/src/test/kotlin/com/hexagonkt/http/server/PortHttpServerSamplesTest.kt:callbackResponse

 #### Path Parameters

-Route patterns can include named parameters, accessible via the params() method on the request
+Route patterns can include named parameters, accessible via the `pathParameters` map on the request
 object:

-    CODE
+@sample port_http_server/src/test/kotlin/com/hexagonkt/http/server/PortHttpServerSamplesTest.kt:callbackPathParam

+#### Query Parameters

+It is possible to access the whole query string and also access an specific query parameter using the `parameters` map on the `request` object:

+@sample port_http_server/src/test/kotlin/com/hexagonkt/http/server/PortHttpServerSamplesTest.kt:callbackQueryParam

 #### Redirects

-TODO Implement Spark Java redirect utilities.
+@sample port_http_server/src/test/kotlin/com/hexagonkt/http/server/PortHttpServerSamplesTest.kt:callbackRedirect

 #### Cookies